Bartloc/machine-learning/README.md

 #### K-Means_stocks.ipynb

-Trying to use K-Means to predict and clasiffy current direction of stocks (DAX in this case.)
+Use K-Means classification to group and predict current direction of stocks.
-More comments will be provided in nearest future.

-#### Text_Neural_Train.ipynb
+#### Neural_Text_train.ipynb

-Convert news from markets to dictionary (lemmanize) and after vectorisation trying to learn neural network to predict stock movements.
+Convert news from markets to dictionary (lemmatize) and after vectorisation  learn neural network to predict stock movements.
-Checking accuracy.